Magnon Damping as a Probe of Kondo Coupling in Magnetically Ordered Systems

-To eliminate the influence of the Bose statistics, we correct the raw data with the Bose population factor, and plot the corrected results in Fig.~\ref{fig:escans}(c) and (d).
-As a result, the scattering intensities at different temperatures become comparable.
-We fit the corrected results with a damped harmonic oscillator (DHO) formula, which is applicable to damped spin waves~\cite{zhao2009spin,nc11_3076,PhysRevX.12.011022}.
-The DHO formula has a form of $\chi''(\bm{Q},E)\propto\gamma{E_0}E/[(E^2-{E_0}^2)^2+(\gamma E)^2]$, where $E_0$ is the magnon energy and $\gamma$ is the damping constant (the inverse of $\gamma$ is proportional to the lifetime of the damped magnons)~\cite{zhao2009spin,nc11_3076,PhysRevX.12.011022}.
-Based on these DHO fittings shown in Fig.~\ref{fig:escans}(c) and (d), we can extract the intrinsic magnon energy and the damping constant, which enables us to quantitatively characterize the temperature dependence of the magnons and their damping behaviors.
+{\bf Results}\\ {\bf Damping rate minimum and logarithmic scaling}\\ Figure~\ref{fig:escans}a,b shows the energy scans at various temperatures for the off-centered in-plane and out-of-plane positions, respectively.
+As no sizable spin gap was observed at the zone center (0,\,0,\,2)~\cite{PhysRevX.12.011022}, we chose $\bf{Q}$ positions away from the zone center in order to track the temperature evolution of the inelastic magnon peak.
+Intriguingly, for (-0.05,\,-0.05,\,2) within the in-plane direction (Fig.~\ref{fig:escans}a), no magnon peak is observed at 4~K. Instead, the magnon peak emerges at higher temperatures, with its center exhibiting a nonmonotonic change approaching $T_{\rm C}$.
+For (0,\,0,\,1.7) in the out-of-plane direction (Fig.~\ref{fig:escans}b), the peak center consistently shifts to lower energies with increasing temperature.
+To eliminate the influence of the Bose statistics, we correct the raw data with the Bose population factor, and plot them in Fig.~\ref{fig:escans}c,d.
+We fit these corrected results by convoluting the momentum- and energy-dependent instrumental resolution with a damped harmonic oscillator (DHO) formula, which is applicable to damped spin waves~\cite{zhao2009spin,nc11_3076,PhysRevX.12.011022,andreas2002}.
+The DHO formula has a form of $\chi''({\bf Q},E)\propto\gamma{E_0}E/[(E^2-{E_0}^2)^2+(\gamma E)^2]$, where $E_0$ is the magnon energy and $\gamma$ is the damping rate (the inverse of $\gamma$ is proportional to the lifetime of the damped magnons)~\cite{zhao2009spin,nc11_3076,PhysRevX.12.011022,andreas2002}.
+Based on these DHO fittings in Fig.~\ref{fig:escans}c,d, we can extract the intrinsic damping rate and magnon energy.
+We emphasize that $E_0$ represents the fitted magnon energy, which does not necessarily coincide with the peak maximum in the measured spectra.
+This is particularly the case for strongly damped magnons; for example, at 4~K, the peak maximum appears at a much lower energy than $E_0$ (Fig.~\ref{fig:escans}c).